mtx9/obsidian-calcite/README.md

 {*}
 ```

 Select the links from the properties `relation1` and `relation2` (e.g. for coloring them).
-(Writing them both inside braces would mean a logical AND.
-This meant only the pairs between nodes):
+(Writing `{relation1, relation2}` would select only pairs of these links between notes, since this is a logical AND):

 ```
 {relation1} | {relation2}